 - When you’re halfway through filling the jar with lemons, grate in about a 1-inch piece of fresh ginger root.
 Finish filling with the lemon slices.

-- Now, slowly pour in the honey, giving it a little time to settle between all the lemon slices.
+- Now, slowly pour in the honey, giving it time to settle between all the lemon slices.
 Put the cap on and let it sit for about 24 hours before you start using it.

 And, if you’re really feeling under the weather, adding a little spoonful of whiskey won’t hurt a thing.